hsandid/SmartIrrigationSystem/docs/Meetings-Overview/Meeting-22thJuly.md

 - Research on GSM module compatible with the Raspberry-Pi
 - Smart Irrigation Controller Diagram
-- Web Interface
-  - Minor changes made to the UI for a better experience
+- Research on low-power mode for the Raspberry-Pi

 ---